typings/typings/README.md

 ## Usage

-**Typings** provides a simple way for type dependencies to be installed and maintained.
-By resolving over various sources recursively, type definitions can be compiled into a single definition for bundling - avoiding any version conflicts.
+**Typings** is a simple way for type dependencies to be installed and maintained.
+It uses a `typings.json` file that can resolve  from GitHub, NPM, Bower, HTTP and from local files.
+Packages can use type definitions with different sources and versions, and know they will _never_ cause a conflict.

 ```sh
 typings install debug --save
 ```

+There's an [open registry](https://github.com/typings/registry) maintained by the community, which is used to resolve to the official typing for a package.

 ### Init